bonjorno7/bedset/README.md

-## Bedset

-### Some tools to make Blender more comfortable
+### Bedset is a collection of tools to make Blender more comfortable

 #### Pie menus
-Press B to open the Bedset pie, you can figure it out from there.
+* Press B to open the Bedset pie, you can figure it out from there
+* You can also navigate the menus easily with only the keyboard

 #### Edges

 * Select: select edges that meet the set criteria (seam, sharp, bevel, crease, angle)
-* Select Inverted: select edges that **don't** meet the criteria (seam, sharp, bevel, crease, any)
+* Select Inverted: select edges that *don't* meet the criteria (seam, sharp, bevel, crease, any)
 * Mark: mark edges as seam, sharp, bevel, crease
 * Clear: clear edges of seam, sharp, bevel, crease, all

+I might add a menu for faces too, if I get some ideas of what to put there.

 #### Booleans in object mode